himelmallick/BayesCOOP/README.md

   bbiters      = 1100,         # total bootstrap iterations
-  bbburn       = 100,          # burn-in iterations discarded from the bootstrap maxit        = 100,          # max EM iterations for the inner optimizer filter       = TRUE,         # filter low-abundance / low-prevalence features first abd_thresh   = 0,            # abundance threshold for filtering
-  prev_thresh  = 0.1,          # prevalence threshold for filtering
-  Warning      = TRUE,         # print convergence warnings verbose      = TRUE,         # print iteration progress and timing control      = list()        # (used if bb = FALSE; see below) )
+  bbburn       = 100,          # burn-in iterations discarded from the bootstrap maxit        = 100,          # max EM iterations for the inner optimizer warning      = TRUE,         # print convergence warnings verbose      = TRUE,         # print iteration progress and timing control      = list()        # (used if bb = FALSE; see below) )